 The largest and most recognizable component of the Hagerstown Police Department, the Uniform Patrol Division, is the backbone of our agency.
-It consists of four platoons, each working 12-hour shifts and rotating on a monthly basis.

 The first to respond to emergency and non-emergency situations, uniform patrol officers encounter a variety of situations requiring that they be trained in a wide range of areas.
 Uniform Patrol Division maintains a pro-active patrol attitude in order to detect criminal activity, reduce the opportunities for offenders to commit crimes, maintain peace and order, and protect life and property.